Program Highlights & Benefits

-Certified teachers with a desire to become leaders and mentors who are critical thinkers and reflective decision-makers in their schools.
+Certified teachers with a desire to obtain a non-administrative leadership role in their school while they continue to teach in the classroom.
 Candidates admitted to the Ed.
-S. degree in Teacher Leadership must hold a Master’s degree and must possess a Georgia professional T-4 or higher certificate or comparable professional certificate in another state and have 3 years certified teaching experience.
+S. degree in Teacher Leadership must hold a Master’s degree and possess a Georgia professional T-5 or higher certificate (or comparable professional certificate from another state) and have at least 1 year certified teaching experience.

-The purpose of this program is to prepare classroom teachers to develop as leaders in their schools and school systems who will facilitate the design and implementation of sustained, intensive, and job-embedded professional learning in their schools and school systems.
-Completers also possess the understandings that enable them to use fundamental research methods to address educational problems and assume leadership roles beyond the classroom.
+The purpose of this program is to prepare classroom teachers to develop as leaders who will facilitate the design and implementation of sustained, intensive, and job-embedded professional learning in their schools and districts.
+Participants in this program will also possess the understandings that enable them to use fundamental research methods to address educational problems and assume leadership roles beyond the classroom.

 How You Learn